krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 **iprop_port**
     (Port number.)
 Specifies the port number to be used for incremental propagation.
-When **iprop_enable** is true, this relation is required in the slave configuration file, and this relation or **iprop_listen** is required in the master configuration file, as there is no default port number.
+When **iprop_enable** is true, this relation is required in the replica KDC configuration file, and this relation or **iprop_listen** is required in the master configuration file, as there is no default port number.
 Port numbers specified in **iprop_listen** entries will override this port number for the :ref:`kadmind(8)` daemon.